-The PeaceLove Expressive Arts Program is a six-week curriculum utilizing creative expression to help people with mental illness minimize symptoms, create peace and express concepts not easily expressed with words.
+The PeaceLove Expressive Arts Program is a multi-week curriculum utilizing creative expression to help minimize symptoms, create peace of mind, and express concepts not easily expressed with words.

-PeaceLove explores feelings and communicates experiences through art, writing and music.
+PeaceLove Creators help clients explore feelings and communicates experiences through art, writing and music.
 It is not about ability or technique.
 There are no right or wrong answers.
-In expressive art, whatever you create or feel is ok.
+In expressive art, whatever you create or feel is okay.

-PeaceLove offers the children we treat a new, non-judgmental way to express themselves, explore their feelings and communicate emotions too difficult to convey in words.
+This expressive arts program offers the children we treat an innovative, non-judgmental way to express themselves, explore their feelings, and communicate emotions too difficult to convey in words.

-Expressive art is especially useful for children who have difficulty expressing emotions or talking about uncomfortable subjects.
+Expressive art is especially useful for children who have difficulty voicing emotions or talking about uncomfortable subjects.
 Expressive art is another coping skill they can call on throughout their lives.

-Creators Corner is the expressive art studio located in Family & Children’s Aid Danbury Child Guidance Center.
-Launched in June 2016, it is one of three PeaceLove Expressive Art Studios in the United States (the others are in Rhode Island and Las Vegas) and the first built especially to work with children and youth who have mental health disorders.
+Launched in June 2016, it is one of three PeaceLove Expressive Art Studios in the United States (the others are in Rhode Island) and the first built especially to work with children and youth who have mental health disorders.

-Creators receive a three-day, intensive training at the Rhode Island (or now Las Vegas) PeaceLove studio.
-They leave with everything they need including all the materials to teach 6 PeaceLove workshops to 16 people.
-This includes a curriculum and training manual and unlimited technical support if you have any questions.
+Creators receive a three-day, intensive training at the Rhode Island PeaceLove studio.
+They leave with everything they need including all the materials to teach an initial six PeaceLove workshops.
+This includes a curriculum and training manual and unlimited technical support if they have any questions.

 We give them assistance in exploring the their feelings and emotions and they have the control over how to express it.
 There is no pressure to share their feelings and emotions.
 Since they can share as much or as little as they want, it allows them to feed into the program.